 The River Tweed can be found in Southern Scotland, towards the border with England.
-This river is world renowned for its Salmon fishing, so it is must-see for any game fishers.
+This river is world-renowned for its Salmon fishing, so it is a must-see for any game fishers.
 Anglers from across the globe converge here during the Salmon season, but there is also a healthy supply of Trout and Grayling too.

-Anglesey is an island in Northern Wales, and it has rich variety of fishing locations.
-Sea water fishing can be done all around the coast as well as boat charters that will take you far out to the Irish Sea.
-Those visiting in May and June can expect to find the likes of Herring, Pollock, Mackerel and Coalfish.
+Anglesey is an island in Northern Wales, and it has a rich variety of fishing locations.
+Seawater fishing can be done all around the coast as well as boat charters that will take you far out to the Irish Sea.
+Those visiting in May and June can expect to find the likes of Herring, Pollock, Mackerel, and Coalfish.

 The Llyn Y Gors area, situated in Anglesey, is home to seven lakes and the perfect place for freshwater fishing – it’s regularly nominated as one of the ten best fishing spots in the UK.
 You can select a lake in which to fish based on your level of experience.